 Another common infection is called Pasteurellosis, which affects the upper respiratory tract, but can lead to eye infections.
 The Pasteurella bacteria tend to reside in the nose, lungs and eye membranes, and can be present for many months without causing discomfort.
 But when a bunny is stressed or unwell, Pasteurella bacteria can flourish.
 The first symptom is usually snuffles, but it can lead to a secondary eye infection similar to conjunctivitis.

 A foreign body in the eye, such as a sharp strand of straw, can cause redness and stickiness.
 To help this, bathe the sore or sticky eye using cooled boiled water and cotton wool, consulting your vet if the eye is still sore afterwards.

-More serious conditions, such as an abscess, where you may notice a bulging eye or bump under your rabbit's eye, or an ulcer, squint, or the eye is closed or red, are treated using antibiotics, anti inflammatory drugs and painkillers, but your vet will advise you.
+More serious conditions, such as an abscess, where you may notice a bulging eye or bump under your rabbit's eye, or an ulcer, squint, or the eye is closed or red, are treated using antibiotics, anti-inflammatory drugs and painkillers, but your vet will advise you.

-What do your rabbit's eyes say about their general health?
+What do your rabbits’ eyes say about their general health?

-How can I help ensure my rabbit's eyes stay healthy?
+How can I help ensure my rabbits’ eyes stay healthy?

-Check your rabbit's eyes regularly for any changes.
-Spacious living quarters with open access to a run will ensure your rabbit has plenty of room to run around and stay fit and happy.
-Clean out your rabbit regularly to reduce bacteria and ammonia levels, as these can build up from wet, soggy paper, sawdust or straw, and irritate eyes and the respiratory tract.
-Rabbits help keep each other's eyes in good condition through grooming, licking and cleaning the fur around their companion's eyes to remove any minor discharge.
-This also prevents the skin around the eyes from getting sore.
+Check your rabbits’ eyes regularly for any changes.
+Spacious living quarters, with open access to a run, will ensure your rabbits have plenty of room to hop around and stay fit and happy.
+Clean out your rabbits’ living quarters regularly to reduce bacteria and ammonia levels, as these can build up from wet, soggy paper, sawdust or straw, and irritate eyes and the respiratory tract.
+Also, avoid overhead hay racks because bedding material can drop into a bunny’s eyes while feeding.